A Collaborative Community Project

 - November 13, 2019 Olympic Mountain Glaciers and Snowpack: Changes and Future Challenges Bill Baccus, Olympic National Park.
 View the lecture here.

 - December 11, 2019 Tribal Water Rights and History: “From Time Immemorial” Hansi Hals, Jamestown S’Klallam Tribe Natural Resources View the lecture here.

 - Due to concerns over the coronavirus, the League of Women Voters of Clallam County has postponed the Water Lecture, Storm Water and Water Quality: What Steps Are Being Taken to Protect Our Water?
-Heather Watts, Clallam County Environmental Health and Ann Soule, City of Sequim from March 18th to the last week of April.
+Heather Watts, Clallam County Environmental Health and Ann Soule, City of Sequim.
 Please check back for date, time and venue.

 - May 20, 2020 Conserving and Storing Water: What Are Our Choices?
 Local Water Managers Postponed due to coronavirus.
 Please check back for date, time and venue.